 Are you suffering from back pain and wondering why?
 Our video guide to common causes and treatments could give you the advice you need.
+Consultant spinal surgeon Mr Matthew Newton Ede, from BMI The Priory Hospital and BMI The Edgbaston Hospital, shares his advice on some of the most common causes of back problems, ways you can manage your pain, and when it’s time to seek professional help.

 Back pain is a very common complaint.
 Most people will find it improves within a few weeks or months.1